shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 - Difference from Item2Vec:
   - Use user features to learn item embeddings, while in Item2Vec only items are utilized.
-  - Note that the last layer is a **multi-class** classifcation layer
+  - Note that the last layer is a **multi-class** classifcation layer.
+Each output units corresponds to an item, and the weights connecting to this unit is the item embedding.
   - The output would be user embeddings ***and*** item embeddings

 - User features